 I figure the Mountain Goats knew what they were doing when they lifted part of this phrase from the very end of the Jewish Seder at Passover.
 It is both an acknowledgement of past suffering and a parting wish that next year, things might be better, we might get to go home, we might celebrate together.
 If only we can just hang on.

-Hope itself can sound true, if we are brave enough to let it, even if we are wrong, even if we get disappointed yet again.
-Even if all those truths make us cry a little.
+Hope itself can sound true, if we are brave enough to let it.
+Even if we are wrong, even if we get disappointed yet again.
+Even if all those truths, considered together in a moment, make us a little weepy.

 But we’re gonna make it through this year, if it kills us.